US Flag - fm USfamily.net

 Engineering Introduction, Chapter 40

 In addition to enginering computers and systems; in order to field practical, reliable operational systems; we also developed and delivered many peripheral devices and communications equipments.
 We supported these in the field.
 Our programmers and engineers developed test, support, and operational software.
-Our equipments were assigned UNIVAC/Sperry type numbers and in most cases a military nomenclature - A summary card is available.
+Our equipments were assigned UNIVAC/Sperry type numbers and in many cases a military nomenclature - A summary card is available.

 Engineering details are in the topical chapters: